Observation of mirror-odd and mirror-even spin texture in ultrathin epitaxially strained RuO2 films

 To characterize the structural symmetry of 2.7~nm RuO$_2$/2~nm TiO$_2$/Nb:TiO$_2$ (110), we conducted rotational anisotropy second-harmonic generation (RA-SHG) measurements.
 An 800~nm femtosecond pulsed laser with a repetition rate of 80~MHz (VITARA-T, Coherent) was focused onto the sample with a beam size of about 20~$\mu$m at an oblique incidence of 45$^\circ$.
 The incident fundamental light was set to be either P- or S-polarized (P$_{\rm in}$ or S$_{\rm in}$), and the second-harmonic light from the sample was obtained in both P- or S-polarization (P$_{\rm out}$ or S$_{\rm out}$).
 To isolate the second-harmonic signal, the fundamental light was blocked using a combination of a 450~nm short-pass filter and a 400~nm band-pass filter (Thorlabs).
 The fundamental light was modulated by a mechanical chopper with a prime number frequency to suppress artifact signals.
 The modulated SHG signals obtained by the photomultiplier tube (Hammatsu) were demodulated by a lock-in amplifier (SR830, Stanford Research Systems).

-\subsection{Photoemission spectroscopy.}
+\subsubsection{Photoemission spectroscopy}

-The ARPES and spin-resolved ARPES experiments on the 2.7 nm RuO$_2$/2~nm TiO$_2$/Nb:TiO$_2$ (110) substrate were performed at the Advanced Light Source, beamline 10.0.1.2.
-After transferring into the ultrahigh vacuum preparation chamber, the film was annealed at 295 Celsius degree under an oxygen-rich environment of $5\times10^{-6}$ Torr for 30 minutes.
-A field-cooling down to the based temperature of 15~K was performed with a permanent magnet providing an out-of-plane magnetic field of around 400~mT, while maintaining the oxygen environment.
-A Scienta Omicron DA30L spectrometer was used to analyze the emitted photoelectrons.
-During the spin-ARPES measurements, VLEED (very low-energy electron diffraction) detectors were utilized with the spin quantization axes selectively probing the out-of-plane $s_z$ ([110]) and the in-plane $s_y$ ([001]) directions.
+The ARPES and spin-resolved ARPES experiments on the 2~nm RuO$_2$/2~nm TiO$_2$/Nb:TiO$_2$ (110) substrate were performed at the Advanced Light Source, beamline 10.0.1.2.
+After transferring into the ultrahigh vacuum preparation chamber, the film was annealed at 295 °C under an oxygen-rich environment of $5\times10^{-6}$ Torr for 30 minutes.
+The oxygen pressure was maintained during the cooling down process towards room temperature.
+Upon transferring the films into the ARPES chamber and cooling down to a base temperature of around 15~K, a permanent magnet with an in-plane field of 0.2~T was used to magnetize the sample under Geometry A, while another permanent magnet with an out-of-plane field of 0.4~T was utilized to magnetize the sample under Geometry B. A Scienta Omicron DA30L spectrometer was used to analyze the emitted photoelectrons.
+During the spin-resolved ARPES measurements, VLEED (very low-energy electron diffraction) detectors were utilized with the spin quantization axes selectively probing the out-of-plane $P_{[110]}$ and the in-plane $P_{[001]}$ and $P_{[1\bar{1}0]}$ directions.
 The film was aligned to have negligible angle offsets relative to the analyzer ($\Gamma$ at $k_x=k_y=0$) when measured under deflector mode.
 The spin polarization is calculated from

 where $S$ is the Sherman function taking the value of 0.2 during the time of the measurements.
 The corresponding spin-up and spin-down EDCs were measured up to the same acquisition time and normalized by the area using the counts within [55.3, 55.8] eV kinetic energies for data taken under 62 eV light, and within [48.3, 48.8] eV kinetic energies for data taken with 55 eV photon energy.
 These kinetic energy ranges have been observed dominated by the photoemission background signals in the spin-integrated mode, therefore suitable for the normalization of the spin-resolved EDCs.
 The error bars of the spin polarization are calculated using the error propagation formula: